AdobeDocs/commerce-learn.en/help/app-builder/first-app/overview.md

 ## What to expect from reading this tutorial

-The goal when you are completed with following the pages in this tutorial is to have a simple single page application that communicates with Adobe Commerce to pull order history and products.
-Topics cover unique or interesting bits of functionality with code samples and instructions for where to place them in your repository.
-The intent is to explain some of the files that can be reused and save some development time.
-Hopefully, this inspires other ideas and encourages the adoption of out-of-process development patterns.
+When you are complete this tutorial, you should have a simple single-page application that communicates with Adobe Commerce to pull order history and products.
+These topics cover App Builder functionality with code samples and instructions.
+Hopefully, this saves you some development time and inspires other ideas and encourages the adoption of out-of-process development.

 ## How should I follow this tutorial

-You can, and probably should follow it in the order of the linked pages on the left navigation and duplicated at the bottom of each page.
+This tutorial was designed for you to follow the order of pages in the left navigation.
 However, this is not a requirement.
-Each page can be reviewed in isolation as they are just topics in the overall concept of building an initial Adobe Developer App Builder app.
+Each page can be viewed individually since they discuss the general concept of building an initial Adobe Developer App Builder app.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder.

 ## Video content

 * Introduction to App Builder and the sample module
 * Prerequisites
 * Expectations for use of the sample module
-* Reusable parts found in the sample module
+* Reusable parts of in the sample module

 >[!VIDEO](https://video.tv.adobe.com/v/3416740)